The role of a Medical PA in your private practice

 For every interaction you have with a patient, either during a consultation or planned surgery, your Medical PA may have more than 6 interactions by phone and by email.

-Communication is key throughout the patient journey, but in this initial stage there is an opportunity for your Medical PA to provide valuable information such as patient information leaflets and of course provide clarity about costs.
+Communication is key throughout the patient journey, but in this initial stage there are opportunities for your Medical PA to provide valuable information such as patient information leaflets and of course provide clarity about costs.
 If your patient has private medical insurance, your Medical PA will provide your patient with their expert advice on how to submit their request for cover.

 Your Medical PA will contact your patient prior to their appointment to reconfirm the date, time and location.
 With most practice management systems these reminders can be automated which reduces time spent on simple admin tasks and allows your Medical PA to focus their efforts on patient care.